thoughtbot/ruby-science/release/ruby-science.md

   private query methods.
 * [Extract Decorator](#extract-decorator) if the class contains delegation methods.
-* [Extract Service Object](#extract-service-object) if the class contains numerous objects related to a single action.
 * [Replace Subclasses with Strategies](#replace-subclasses-with-strategies) if
   the large class is a base class in an inheritance hierarchy.